npmcomponent/smagch-autosize/readme.md

+*This repository is a mirror of the [component](http://component.io) module [smagch/autosize](http://github.com/smagch/autosize).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/smagch-autosize`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 ## Autosize

 Small jQuery plugin to allow dynamic resizing of textarea height, so that it grows as based on visitor input.
 To use, just call the `.autosize()` method on any textarea element.
 Example `$('textarea').autosize();`.
 See the [project page](http://jacklmoore.com/autosize/) for documentation, caveats, and a demonstration.
 Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).